myxxmikeyxx/Google-Chromebook-Admin-Script/README.md

 4. In ```Apps Script``` rename the script at the top.

 5. Copy and paste all of code.js into the code file, replacing everything.
-6. In the Files location click the + and chose script.
+6. In the Files location click the <i class="material-icons">add</i> and chose script.
 7. Name one "columnRelation" & another "rowsData".
 8. Copy the script into the respective ones.